Seventh Avenue (Manhattan): History

 Seventh Avenue was originally laid out in the Commissioners' Plan of 1811.

 The southern terminus of Seventh Avenue was Eleventh Street in Greenwich Village through the early part of the 20th century.
 It was extended southward, as Seventh Avenue South, to link up with Varick Street in 1914, and Varick was widened at the same time.
 Extension of the avenue allowed better vehicular connections between midtown Manhattan and the commercial district in what is now TriBeCa.
 It also permitted construction of the New York City Subway IRT Broadway – Seventh Avenue Line which opened in 1918.

 Extension of the avenue was under consideration for several years, and was approved by the New York City Board of Estimate in September 1911, when the first $3 million appropriation was made for the initial planning of the work.
 The extension had been urged by civic groups to meet the commercial needs of Greenwich Village.
 A significant number of old buildings were marked for demolition in the extension, and the demolished buildings included the Bedford Street Methodist Church, constructed in 1840.
+One outcome of this was the Hess triangle.

 Most of Seventh Avenue has carried traffic one-way southbound since June 6, 1954.
 The portion north of Times Square carried two-way traffic until March 10, 1957.
 The stretch of Seventh Avenue in Harlem known as Adam Clayton Powell Jr. Boulevard was renamed in honor of the congressman in 1974.